 Adding complimentary modern pieces, materials, and designs to the original aesthetic of the 1926 school building results in an unexpectedly elegant and sophisticated interior for an elementary school.

-The goal of the site design was to provide safe, comfortable, and functional spaces while providing a variety of exterior environments that encourage social, physical, and mental learning and growth.
-In addition, maintaining the look and feel of the existing mature tree canopy, while providing landscape and site design that is both attractive and functional, while environmentally and maintenance friendly was a key design principle.
+The goal of the site design was to provide safe and comfortable spaces while providing a variety of exterior environments that encourage social, physical, and mental learning and growth.
+In addition, maintaining the look and feel of the existing mature tree canopy, while providing landscape and site design that is both attractive and functional while environmentally and maintenance friendly was a key design principle.